Consumer Packaged Goods Engineering Services

 - Cracking and fatigue analysis for dispensers, pumps, and actuators used in cosmetic and homecare packaging

-Liquid, Semi-Solid, and Gas Flow in Filling and Processing Equipment
+Liquid, Semi-Solid, Gas, and Thermal Flow Analysis in Filling and Processing Equipment

-We use Computational Fluid Dynamics to simulate how products move through pipes, nozzles, mixers, and dispensers—covering:
+We use Computational Fluid Dynamics (CFD) to simulate how products move through pipes, nozzles, mixers, dispensers, and filling equipment, covering:

 - Beverage, sauce, cream, and gel flow through bottling lines